Annual bibliographies and indexes to articles provide access to the most recently written and indexed materials on topics.

 Classical and Medieval Literature Criticism is one of the parts of LCO.
 It contains excerpts from criticism of the works of world authors from classical antiquity through the 14th century, from the first appraisals to current evaluations.
 Once in LCO, enter your search words at the top of the screen.
 Then scroll down to "More options" area of the work form.
 Next to "Products/series", click on the down arrow next to the box "all electronic resources".
 Use your computer mouse to un-check the other parts of this electronic resource; leave "Classical and Medieval Literature Criticism" checked.
 Then your search should only be performed on this part of the database.

-Produced by the American Theological Library Association (ATLA), ATLA Religion Database with ATLASerials PLUS provides coverage extending back into the 19th century with the 1881 as the earliest date of coverage.
+Produced by the American Theological Library Association, Atla Religion Database with AtlaSerials PLUS provides coverage extending back into the 19th century with 1881 as the earliest date of coverage.
+It includes bibliographic records for material about the Bible, archaeology and antiquities; human culture and society; world religions and religious studies; church history, missions, and ecumenism; pastoral ministry; and theology, philosophy and ethics.
+It is updated monthly.

-Full-text articles and reviews from more than 450 journals
+Full-text articles and reviews from over 480 journals (the Atla PLUS part)

-Indexing of 2200 journal titles in total, more than 900 of which are currently being indexed
+Indexing of 2300 plus journal titles in total, more than 1,000 of which are currently being indexed,

 Catholic Periodical and Literature Index